wp-plugins/alpine-photo-tile-for-instagram/readme.txt

 **I'm having trouble adding an Instagram user and I keep getting an error message.
 Can you help?**

 There are a number of reasons that the plugin might be unable to retrieve your Instagram user information.
 The most common problems I have seen are due to the settings on the server that is hosting your WordPress website.
-To try and deal with these issues, I have created the [Instagram Tool](http://thealpinepress.com/instagram-tool/ "Instagram Tool") to allow you to manually retrieve the information you need and to enter it into the plugin on the bottom of the Add Instagram User page.
+To try and deal with these issues, I have created the [Instagram Tool](http://thealpinepress.com/instagram-tool/ "Instagram Tool") and hosted it on my website.
+The Instagram tools allows you to manually retrieve the Instagram information you need and to enter it into the plugin on the bottom of the Add Instagram User page.

 **I'm getting the message "Instagram feed was successfully retrieved, but no photos found".
 What does that mean?**

 This message simply means that while no distinguishable errors occurred, the plugin found your  Instagram feed to be empty.

-**Can I insert the plugin in posts or pages?
+**Can I insert the Instagram plugin in posts or pages?
 Is there a shortcode function?**

 Yes, you can display Instagram photos in posts or pages using what is called a shortcode.
-Rather than explaining how to setup the shortcode, I have created a method of generating the shortcode.
-Check out the Shortcode Generator on the plugin's settings page (Settings->AlpineTile: Instagram->Shortcode Generator).
+Rather than explaining how to setup the shortcode, I have created a method of generating the shortcode for the Instagram plugin.
+Check out the Shortcode Generator on the Instagram plugin's settings page (Settings->AlpineTile: Instagram->Shortcode Generator).

-**Why doesn't the widget show my most recent photos?**
+**Why doesn't the widget show my most recent Instagram photos?**

-By default, the plugin caches or stores the Instagram feed for three hours (see Caching above).
-If the new photos have still not appeared after this time, it is possible that Instagram is responsible for the delay.
+By default, the Instagram plugin caches or stores the Instagram feed for three hours (see Caching above).
+If the new Instagram photos have still not appeared after this time, it is possible that Instagram is responsible for the delay.

 **How many Instagram photos can I display?**

-The plugin can retrieve and display up to 100 photos.
+The plugin can retrieve and display up to Instagram 100 photos.

+**Why does it take so long for the Instagram plugin to load?**

+The Instagram plugin actually takes less than a second to load.
+The reason you may see the loading icon for several seconds is because the Instagram plugin is programmed to wait until all the images and the rest of the webpage are done loading before displaying anything.
+The intent is for the Instagram plugin to avoid slowing down your website by waiting patiently for everything else to finish loading.
+If you are still looking to speed up your website’s loading time, selecting smaller Instagram photo sizes should always help.

 If you have any more questions, please leave a message at [the Alpine Press](http://thealpinepress.com/alpine-phototile-for-instagram/ "Plugin Demo").
 I am a one-man development team and I distribute these plugins for free, so please be patient with me.